Authentication¶

 Bearer token auth is unaffected by all of the above.
 If your deployment allows it (e.g., Claude Code with env vars, or API clients), bearer tokens are the simplest and most reliable option.

-Long token lifetimes are the only viable workaround for OIDC.
+Long token lifetimes are the only viable workaround for OIDC in oidc-proxy mode.
 Set all three lifetimes (access, id, refresh) to cover your typical session duration:

 access_token: '8h'— covers a workdayid_token: '8h'— must match access_token when usingverify_id_tokenmode (critical for Authelia)refresh_token: '30d'— ready for when clients support refresh- Include